IUREDCap/redcap-etl/docs/DeveloperGuide.md

 3. Request API tokens for the projects you just created (or create tokens if you are an admin).
 The tokens needs to have export permission.

+4. You may need to run Data Quality Rule H on some of the projects to fix calculated field values.

 The next thing you need to do is to create the configuration files for the tests: